saitejesh-cyber/trust-before-intelligence-book/manuscript/02_chapter_1_why_agents_fail.md

 ---

-Pilot 1's failure wasn't about the AI—it was about eight-hour-old data.
+Pilot 1's failure wasn't about the AI, it was about eight-hour-old data  in a non-indexed data warehouse.
 Pilots 2 and 3 reveal different gaps, same root cause.

 ---

-### Pilot 2: Clinical Documentation Assistant—Natural (N), Contextual (C), and Transparent (T) Need Failures
+### Pilot 2: Clinical Documentation Assistant - Natural (N), Contextual (C), and Transparent (T) Need Failures

 **Investment:** $720,000 (6-month pilot)
 **Goal:** Ambient AI transcribing physician-patient conversations into structured notes